Buying cleaning services

 A school-wide deep clean in response to, for example, a national health crisis (such as COVID-19).

-Confirmation of the hours at which cleaners will have access to the property and any security arrangements.
+Specify the hours when cleaners will have access to the property and state any security arrangements.

 Cleaning staff will have access to the school between 3:15pm and 6pm.